brandkap/brandkap.github.io/work/date-picker.md

 ## Logo update

-For the next team that worked on this project I wanted to leave a logo in the project file.
+For the next team that worked on this project, I wanted to leave a logo in the project file.
 I incorporated the two primary colors of the app, along with scattered colored squares to represent the purpose and function of DatePicker.

 {%
   include